explore

 I thought you might like to know. . .

-The Rolling Huts are somewhere in-between clamping and a fully equipped cabin.
-Accordingly, you will need to bring your own sleeping bag or blankets.
-Also, there is not a toilet or shower within the hut.
+Also, there is no toilet or shower within the hut.
 There is a private toilet attached to each hut, but you’ll need to go outside to access it.
 Hot showers are located within walking distance of the huts.

 • Explore the Methow Trail system.
-The renowned MVSTA is excellent for biking in the summer or Cross-country skiingin the winter!
+The renowned MVSTA is excellent for biking in the summer or Cross-country skiing in the winter!

 • Hike Maple Pass Loop, Blue Lake, or Goat Mountain.

-• Enjoy winter sports at Loup Loup Ski Bowl, Malamute Dog Sledding, Methow Valley Ski.
-School, or North Cascade Heli-Skiing.
+• Enjoy winter sports at Loup Loup Ski Bowl, Malamute Dog Sledding, Methow Valley Ski School, or North Cascade Heli-Skiing.

 • Sample local wines at Lost River Winery.